robvet/docs/docs/architecture/cloud-native/resiliency.md

 Resiliency is the ability of your system to react to failure and still remain functional.
 It's not about avoiding failure, but accepting failure as inevitable and building your in cloud-native services to respond to it.
 The end-goal of resiliency is to return the application to a fully functioning state after a failure.

+Cloud-native systems take full advantage of the cloud computing model.
+Your services must know how to thrive in a dynamic, virtualized cloud environment.
+They will make extensive use of Platform as a Service (PaaS) compute infrastructure and managed services.
+The caveat: Cloud infrastructure and networking are inherently unreliable.

+Cloud vendors are able to detect and mitigate platform failure.
+Your service will be restarted, scale out and in, and distributed across nodes.
+Your services must be design services to run in this environment.

 > Discuss Resil, Redund, Consistency, and Avail